 If you are thinking of cooking a chicken or turkey on the Orion Cooker, you may want to try this simple chicken brine before cooking.
 Brining your meat, especially poultry is a game changer and will leave you with a tender, moist, chicken or turkey.

 Right before you cook the chicken, I like to use this Homemade Cajun Seasoning.
-It has a very robust taste, and really infuses lots of flavor into your poultry.
+It has a very robust taste and infuses lots of flavor into your poultry.
 You can use this Cajun seasoning on any type of meat and it is very simple to make.

 They were both spot on.
 My chicken came out moist, and tender, with a nice smokey flavor.
 The ribs were tender but did not completely fall off the bone.